Understand the role of the Spirit-filled life in bold evangelism

 - Which part of this statement do you find most helpful?
 Most difficult?

 - What do you think it means to share the gospel in the power of the Holy Spirit?
 What is an example of sharing the gospel in your own power?

-When it comes to evangelism, is our team bold?
+When it comes to evangelism, is your church/group/team bold?
 Why or why not?

 What causes us to be timid in our proclamation of the gospel?

 What prevents us, collectively, from being bolder?
 Is it:

 - busyness with other ministry responsibilities

 - concern over losing a friendship

 - wavering confidence in the gospel

 Next Steps (Individually & Collectively)